With just a few days left before the official start of spring, it’s wise to prepare now for snowblower storage.

 This Spark Plug Wrench (#1644997) enables you to more safely and efficiently remove or tighten a spark plug in your snowblower, lawn mower or other small engine.

-For single-stage models, take a look at the auger paddles.
-If they have worn down so much that they no longer contact the ground, they should be replaced.
+For single-stage models, take a look at the auger blade.
+If it has worn down so much that it no longer contact the ground, it should be replaced.
 Never let the rubber wear to a point that metal is exposed.
 That can cause major damage.

 Spray degreaser on greasy, dirty areas.
 Allow the degreaser to sit for 10-15 minutes.
 Then wipe the grease off with a clean cloth.